 “We also added a flexible holiday policy to differentiate it from PTO.
 We didn’t want people to miss out on important or culturally relevant holidays that might not be federally recognized and have their teams chug along without them like other PTO days.”

 What was the process to implement these policies?

 “The impetus to make these changes came from our People leaders and the leadership team itself, so that was helpful.
 I also had a lot of guidance and patience from our Director of People Operations, Zoë, which gave me the space and support to think everything through and be deliberate about every word.”

 Amanda also did tons of research to see what types of leave were out there, real policy texts that companies were using, along with examples of how they could be used.
-She drew heavily on Cocoon’s compassionate leave policy text, which also inspired her to want to share Superhuman’s policy (which you can see at the end of this post.).
+She drew heavily on Cocoon’s compassionate leave policy text, which also inspired her to want to share Superhuman’s policy.

 After several rounds of revisions, feedback, sustainability checks, and legal reviews, Superhuman was able to launch their new policies in December of 2022.

 How have employees responded to the new policy?

 Though it’s only been live for a few months, Amanda says they’ve already had a few employees take compassionate leave and have gotten positive feedback in general.
 Employees can feel safe knowing that no matter what might be happening outside work, they have rights and protections at work.
 “Getting paid is one thing, but knowing you have a safety net is another,” Amanda says.